 It’s interesting to see a typical journey of a customer inventory throughout a long distance move.
-The mechanics are the same in the US, Canada, Mexico or any other large country where a moving company operates multiple branches.
-Here are the main steps:
+The mechanics are the same in the US, Canada, Brazil or anywhere in the world.
+Regardless of the company and country specifics, all movers face the same challenges - avoiding missing pieces and preventing insurance claims.
+Voxme now offers two platforms to help a moving company establish an inventory control process according to their budget and operational capabilities:

 A local crew does a pick up and brings the load to a local warehouse.
 Sometimes the same crew picks up multiple loads before arriving at the warehouse.

 The packed pieces get palletized or loaded into storage vaults.
 Invariably large items get stored separated in designated oversized items areas.
 Pallets and storage vaults locations get recorded in a warehouse system and a pallet/storage label is produced to identify the job.

 The pieces are loose loaded into a trailer going to the next company’s warehouse.

 Upon arrival at the next hub the pieces get palletized or loaded into storage vaults.

 The pieces get loaded to a delivery truck, which may or may not belong to the company.

 And finally the shipment is delivered at destination.